svoop/aixm/README.md

 ### Fundamentals

-All fundamentals are bundled at the root of the module `AIXM`.
+All fundamentals are subclasses of `AIXM::Base`.

 ### Document